 Jennifer has lived in Iowa most of her life, and has always considered the Des Moines metro area her home.
 After living in northern Iowa, then out of state for a short time as a child, she returned to Iowa and went to school in Johnston, where she graduated in 1992.

 Jennifer met her husband, Lee, while attending Drake University.
 They’ve lived in the area since their marriage in 1996, with a brief stint in Chicago before coming back home to Iowa.
-They have two children, Ellie (19) and James (17) and live in Windsor Heights.
+They have two children, Ellie (20) and James (18) and live in Windsor Heights.
 Lee works at Nationwide in Des Moines and they are members of Plymouth Congregational United Church of Christ in Des Moines, Jennifer’s church for more than 30 years.
-The couple was married at Plymouth, and they are proud to be raising their children there.
+The couple was married at Plymouth, and they are proud to have raised their children there.
 She earned both her Bachelor’s and Master’s Degrees from Drake University, and Lee earned his undergraduate and law degrees there.

 Jennifer believes there is nothing more important than being a mom and that’s why she has been an active volunteer in her kids’ education at every step from preschool to high school.
-She has served as President of the Plymouth Nursery School Board, President of the Downtown School PTA, Mock Trial coach at Merrill Middle School, and is a member of the PTA and a debate team parent volunteer at Roosevelt High School.
+She has served as President of the Plymouth Nursery School Board, President of the Downtown School PTA, Mock Trial coach at Merrill Middle School, and was a member of the PTA and a debate team parent volunteer at Roosevelt High School.

 Jennifer is currently an Associate Professor in Drake University’s School of Journalism and Mass Communication.